 They might share nationality with one or both of their parents, they might have been born in a country foreign to their parents’ and they might have grown up in one or more place(s) different to their passport county.
 For many, this is confusing.

-Over the past week, I have posted short blog posts on some common aspects of Danish child life.
-These might be foreign to you, they might be familiar - some you may have integrated in your own family, some you may dislike and can’t see yourself accepting for your family.
+On my blog, I have posted short posts on some common aspects of Danish child life.
+Though this blogpost has references to child-life in Denmark, it's also relevant for expat parents in other countries.
+The mentioned aspects of Danish child life might be foreign to you, they might be familiar - some you may have integrated in your own family, some you may dislike and can’t see yourself accepting for your family.
 And that’s the gist of being an expat parent: Your children are brought up in an environment foreign to you and your culture; and as such, they might be exposed to norms and values far from yours.

 Some psychologists talk about an expat child syndrome describing children who are suffering emotional stress as a result of one or more move(s) abroad.
 This is a theme in itself, and the aim of this blogpost is to help expat parents support their child(ren) make sense of being stuck between two or more cultures and the stress this can cause them.